-Best Practices for using BackblazeBackblaze is a great way to get all your data backed up, with no fuss.
-Below are some suggestions that we have found lead to a successful online backup strategy.
+Best Practices for using BackblazeBackblaze is a great way to get all your data backed up with a minimum of fuss.
+Here are some suggestions we discovered that support a successful online backup strategy.

-- We designed Backblaze to work quietly in the background while you go about your usual computing tasks.
-Backblaze constantly scans your drive slowly to find new or changed files.
-It can take several hours for Backblaze to update any of the numbers you see on the control panel.
+1. We designed Backblaze to work quietly in the background while you go about your usual computing tasks.
+Backblaze constantly scans your drive to find new or changed files and it can take some time, perhaps several hours, for Backblaze to update any of the numbers you see on the control panel.

-- Backblaze needs your computer to be on and awake to make backups, so we suggest turning off your computer’s sleep mode during the initial backup to give Backblaze more time to do the backups.
+2. Backblaze needs your computer to be on and awake to make backups, so during the initial backup we suggest turning off your computer’s sleep mode to give Backblaze more time to do its job.

-- If you have external drives, it is even more important that you run Backblaze continuously for four hours at least once every two weeks.
+5. If you have external drives, it is essential that you connect all the drives and run Backblaze continuously for four hours at least once every two weeks.
 If an external hard drive is detached for more than 30 days, Backblaze will interpret this as meaning that these drives should no longer be included in your backup and it will permanently delete the backup files on these drives from the Backblaze datacenter.
-When the main control panel says "Remaining Files: 0 files / 0 KB" after five hours of continuous running with your external drives attached then you know your backup is safe and caught up.
-Click here for more information on external hard drives and Backblaze.
+When the main control panel says "Remaining Files: 0 files / 0 KB" after five hours of continuous running with your external drives attached, then you know your backup is safe and caught up.
+Click here for more information on using external hard drives with Backblaze.

-- Use a unique password for your Backblaze account, which is good advice for all of your online accounts.
+8. Use a unique password for your Backblaze account, which is good advice for all of your online accounts.

-9. In addition to Backblaze’s offsite backup, maintain a local backup on an external drive so all your files will be in three places (original file, local backup, offsite backup).
+9. In addition to Backblaze’s offsite backup, maintain a local backup of your important files on an external drive so all your files will be in three places (original file, local external drive backup, and offsite Backblaze backup).

-- If you choose to use a private encryption key, please keep a copy of the key in a secure place.
+10. If you choose to use a private encryption key, be sure to keep a copy of the key in a secure place.
 Backblaze does not know your private key and cannot recover it.
 If you ever forget it, Backblaze will be unable to help you regain access to the encrypted backup.

-- Prepare your restore FIRST THING as soon as you realize you have lost data.
+11. Prepare your restore FIRST THING as soon as you realize you have lost data.
 Don't procrastinate, and don't do any other steps before preparing a restore.
-If you have any problems, contact Backblaze support to work through the issues, restores are our number one priority.
+If you have any problems, please contact Backblaze support.
 When your restore is ready, download or copy the data as soon as possible, and verify you have all of the data you may want or need.